Wide Angle vs. Telephoto Lenses: Which Should You Choose?

 My favorite Instagram follow, Pia Riverola, sports gorgeously warm tones and, you guessed it — depth.
 Similar to the famous and recognizable works of an old-timer, Willem Eggleston.

 Notice the textures and their nostalgic-like tone; each frame's profoundness extends beyond its pictured subject matter, almost as if you're wondering what's beyond the composition.
+Each image exudes a sense of absolving mystery, defiance against the rules, and idiomatic design.

 In Conclusion

+Gone are the days when photography rules remain strict.
 After a decade of method, patience, and endurance in this ever-evolving industry — the best tool for any artist is the one they love the most.
-For me, it's a set of particular lens lengths, aperture settings, and camera bodies that I know will better embolden my visions than others.
+For me, it's a set of particular lens lengths, aperture settings, and camera bodies that I know will better highlight my visions than others.

 If you prefer the fisheye for funky fashion portraits and street scenes under sunny skies — go for it.
+Sometimes, it's healthy to branch into the unknown or uncomfortable.

 However — creating stunning results through practice, trial and error, and varied gear to find the recipe you like is equally a part of the creative process.